-Today is Thursday, 19 November 2015, and here is what’s available in terms of Daily Blogging Prompts and other related events in the genealogy blogosphere:
+Today is Tuesday, 18 October 2016, and here is what’s available in terms of genealogy blogging and other related events in the Genealogy Blogging world: